phalcon/documentation/docs/api/phalcon_cli.md

 Calls the action method.

-The CLI options collected by the dispatcher are appended to the positional `params` before the call, so a task action receives any options as trailing arguments after its declared parameters.
+The CLI options collected by the dispatcher are appended to the positional `parameters` before the call, so a task action receives any options as trailing arguments after its declared parameters.

 #### `getActiveTask()` { #clidispatcher-getactivetask }